 If the shoe fits, wear it

-As part of what is referred to as the kinetic chain of the lower leg, the knee bone is connected to the foot bone.
+The knee bone is connected to the foot bone.
 Good support at the foot promotes improved alignment and reduces stress at the knee.
-Wearing comfortable and appropriate shoe wear for your foot’s anatomy will help protect against or improve arthritic knee symptoms.
+Wearing comfortable and appropriate shoes will help protect against or improve arthritic knee symptoms.

 Listen to your knee

 Clicking and popping sensations are common around the knee.
 If the popping doesn’t accompany pain or swelling, these symptoms don’t need to be a source of concern.

 However, if you experience pain and/or swelling of the knee with or without clicking and popping, you should rest, ice your knee and use anti-inflammatory medication (unless you have medical conditions that prevent you from taking these medicines).